Santa Cruz County, California: Public transportation

 Santa Cruz County is served by the Santa Cruz Metropolitan Transit District bus system.

-An Amtrak Thruway Motorcoach "Highway 17 Express" bus between Santa Cruz and San Jose is jointly operated by Amtrak, the SCMTD and the Santa Clara Valley Transportation Authority.
+An Amtrak Thruway "Highway 17 Express" bus between Santa Cruz and San Jose is jointly operated by Amtrak, the SCMTD and the Santa Clara Valley Transportation Authority.

 Airports

 Watsonville Municipal Airport is a public general aviation airport.
 There are two air carriers based at the airport offering on-demand air charter: